pedrovsglima/pedrovsglima.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Federal University of Pernambuco
+subtitle: Federal University of Pernambuco, Recife, Brazil

 profile:
   align: right